aBurbach1/ReceiptBudgeting/README.md

 There are screens for each core functionality with navigation between them where relevant.

 (7/17)
 All of our classes are in place to handle the front end functionality.
+We have also updated the front-end CSS.